Quinnipiac University

 Quinnipiac Theatre Arts Center

 This state-of-the-art facility, located at 515 Sherman Avenue in Hamden, houses the university’s main stage theater, where the university’s annual theater productions are held.
 The Theatre Arts Center also houses faculty offices, rehearsal rooms, a design studio, a fully equipped scenic shop, dressing rooms and more.
 All university theater productions and student-run theater productions are housed in this building along with music concerts, dance shows, and other performances.
-In the summer, the building hosts professional theater companies from around the world.

 Getting to the Quinnipiac Theatre Arts Center